 Thank you to everyone who submitted questions during the webinar.
 We received more than 200!
 During the webinar, we were only able to get to a fraction of what was submitted, so we created this way to follow up on the rest of the questions we received.
 The questions are grouped thematically, so that many can be answered together.
-If you don't see your specific question here, it may be because it was answered during the webinar or we'll be answering it on this page soon.
-We'll keep adding new answers to this section over the next several weeks.
 As lecturing continues to evolve over the coming year, this Q&A section will come down and the information shared below will be moved to other sections within this webpage.

 We’d love to hear more from you!
 Please share your ideas, feedback, and additional questions by sending an email to email@example.com.

 Table of contents

 Mrs. Eddy specifically requested members of the Board of Lectureship to speak extemporaneously, to adapt their lectures to the needs of the moment, and she herself spoke this way in the majority of cases.
 Lecturers take this request seriously and pray regularly to fulfill it in their own unique ways.

 Being extemporaneous does not mean being unprepared!
 During the process of developing a lecture, there is considerable prayer and attention given to how the lecturer might explain points about Christian Science to different audiences.
 Lecturers and the Board of Lectureship office revisit these regularly to continue supporting the lecturers’ abilities to be flexible and responsive to audiences’ needs.
 The lecturers pray to discern these needs and ways the audiences are most receptive for each lecture they give.
 Often, this discernment happens during prayerful preparation leading up to the lecture; other times, it happens in the moment based on that preparation.